Learn the key differences between pips and ticks in trading, how they impact Forex strategies, and their applications across various markets.

 Pips and ticks are essential for measuring price changes in trading, but they serve different purposes.

-• Pips are specific to forex and represent the smallest price movement in currency pairs (e.g., 0.0001 for most pairs or 0.01 for JPY).
+• Pips are specific to the foreign exchange (forex market) and represent the smallest price movement in currency pairs (e.g., 0.0001 for most pairs or 0.01 for JPY).

-• Ticks apply across multiple markets (forex, stocks, futures) and represent the smallest price increment for a specific instrument.
+• Ticks apply across multiple markets—including stocks, futures, and forex—and represent the smallest price increment for a specific instrument.

 Quick Comparison